Geology of Alaska: Cenozoic (66 million years ago-present)

 The Talkeetna Mountains north of Anchorage preserve granite formed from igneous activity during the Cenozoic accretion of the Chugach terrane.
 During the Eocene, the Prince William terrane was joined to Alaska.
 The Eocene brought a change in the motion of the Pacific Plate, marked by a bend in the Emperor Seamount–Hawaiian Islands linear chain of volcanoes.
 The small Kula plate, which was being overridden by the Eurasian and North American plates in the Mesozoic, became "jammed" in place, creating the Bering Sea shelf.
 The St. George and Navarin extensional basins formed in the Bering Strait and filled with sediments.

+Thermochronology data helps to constrain the time of terrane accretion, cooling of magmatic bodies and exhumation of continental crust.
+Following gradual cooling of Late Mesozoic volcanic bodies of the Wrangellia Composite Terrain, a secondary cooling phase in the forearc initiated in the Late Paleocene to Early Eocene coincident with spreading ridge subduction.
+This initiated a significant reorganization of plate boundaries and motion resulting in a regional cessation of magmatism, rapid uplift and unroofing north of the Denali fault zone, formation of transform transgressional faults, and subduction of the pacific and Yakutat microplates under the North American margin.
+Collision of the micro plate starting in the Eocene has resulted in deformation and exhumation of volcanic and metamorphic rocks from depths of at least 10 km.
+The rate at which this uplift has proceeded is estimated at around 5 km per million years, much faster than regional averages.

 For much of the Cenozoic, Alaska experienced very cold conditions, preserved by fossils in the 5000 foot thick terrestrial sediments of the Chickaloon Formation in the Cook Inlet.
 By 10 to 13 million years ago, mountain glaciers had formed.
 A steady supply of moisture from the Pacific Ocean supported coastal glaciers beginning five million years ago, recorded by the glacial mudstone of the Yakataga Formation along the Gulf of Alaska.